 The Zhou group uses theory, computation, and experiment to address a range of topics in molecular and cellular biophysics.
-Four main areas are: (1) liquid-liquid phase separation; (2) binding kinetics of intrinsically disordered proteins; (3) functional mechanisms of ion channels and other membrane proteins; and (4) self-assembly of peptides.
+Four main areas are: (1) thermodynamic and dynamic properties of phase-separated biomolecular condensates; (2) membrane association and binding kinetics of intrinsically disordered proteins; (3) structures and pathways of the self-assemblies of amyloid-β and other amyloidogenic proteins; and (4) functional mechanisms of glutamate-receptor ion channels.

 Research Overview Heading link